Ben-Bromley/UON-COMP-Coursework-2/README.md

 This project uses [http-server](https://www.npmjs.com/package/http-server) to run a local development server.
 Playwright is configured to use the npm start script to automate running a dev server whilst testing.

-Use the start script to run the local server.
+Use `npm run start` to run the local server
-`npm run start`
+Use `npm run test` to run all available playwright tests

+Please note, you do not need to run the local server manually for the tests to work.
+The test is configured to run the start script before running tests.
+However, if the local server is already running, it should automatically use it instead of trying to run another server on the same port (see [c7243b3](https://github.com/Ben-Bromley/UON-COMP-Coursework-2/commit/c7243b3b27a9f1aa1f60d7a1422103b01c3c76ff))

 ## README Requirements